city41/ardynia/brainstorming/tiles_dungeonAndOverworld.md

 stone/cliff
 ladder
 water
-door
 compression

-TOTAL: 14
+TOTAL: 13

-room for two more!
+room for 3 more!